 However, be wary of abusing this tactic or you will end up blocked from the groups.
-A social media management tool like Hootsuite can make the creation and sharing of your content on social platforms easier to administer.
+A social media management tool like HopperHq can make the creation and sharing of your content on social platforms easier to administer.

 6. Pay Per Click Marketing (PPC)

 If your website does not produce enough leads organically, you’ll need to spend marketing budget on a PPC digital advertising campaign.
 There are several PPC marketing providers and the most commonly used one is Google Adwords.
 A daily budget can be set and the various advertisement parameters optimized to generate leads.
 Bear in mind when creating your ads what type of visitors you want to generate .
 The timing and geography of ad placement also play a crucial role.

 The buying cycle in the education industry is typically longer and often involves more decision-makers compared to other businesses.
 Thus, mapping your buyer journey and nurturing them through the sales funnel is crucial.

 While mapping your buyer journey can be a time consuming process it’s an essential piece of your demand gen strategy.
 By working with your team, you can work together to find out where your EdTech customers are entering your funnel, what are the key triggers for moving them along it, as well as where the leaky holes are that need to be plugged..

 Here are the steps to buyer journey mapping:

 - Research and put what your buyer personas are looking for in the Awareness Stage.
 Plan content ideas for buyer personas in this stage.
 Identify the most suitable content format based on the resources available to you.

 - Devise content concepts for buyer personas in the Consideration Stage

 - Outline what your buyer personas are searching for in the Decision Stage